 - Infection occurs as two syndromes: anicteric (which is self-limiting) and icteric leptospirosis (Weil's disease).

-- Reported to be the most widespread zoonosis in the world (having an incidence greater in warm-climate areas than in temperate regions).
+- Reported to be the most widespread zoonosis in the world (having an incidence greater in tropical areas than in temperate regions).

 - A large proportion of the population is antibody-positive in areas such as rural Belize and Vietnam.
 Leptospirosis is a significant human disease in eastern and southern Europe, Australia and New Zealand.

-- Risk factors include sewage workers, travellers (eg swimming in contaminated water), farmers, veterinarians, abattoir workers, rodent control workers, and other occupations with animals.
+- Occupational risk factors include sewage workers, farmers, veterinarians, abattoir workers, rodent control workers, and other occupations with animals.

 - Many infections are mild with fever, headache, myalgia, anorexia, nausea and vomiting, dry cough and lethargy.
 Affected patients may not seek medical attention.